sim2realAI/sim2realAI.github.io/_posts/2020-06-29-dream-camera-calibration-sim2real.markdown

 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_synth_dr_panda.png" width="100%">
 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_synth_dr_kuka.png" width="100%">
 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_synth_dr_baxter.png" width="100%">
-*Synthetic, domain-randomized images for the Franka Panda, KUKA iiwa7, and Rethink Robotics Baxter manipulators.*
+*Synthetic, domain-randomized images for the Franka Emika Panda, KUKA iiwa7, and Rethink Robotics Baxter manipulators.*

 ### Domain Randomization

 Broadly speaking, domain randomization changes the _content_ of an image to provide a diversity of examples to facilitate generalization.
-For example, if the network only saw examples of the keypoints at the same robot joint configuration, we wouldn't know if it could extrapolate to other joint configurations.
+For example, if the network only saw examples of the keypoints at the same robot joint configuration, we wouldn't know if it could generalize to other joint configurations.
 To that end, we provided domain randomizations in factors that could reasonably change in real settings:
 - The camera pose is randomly chosen within a hemispherical shell with the robot at the center.
 The camera view is slightly perturbed so that the robot is not always centered within the image.
 - The robot joint configuration is randomly chosen.
 Specifically, each joint has a uniform angle distribution that is chosen independently for each joint.
 This, along with perturbing the camera view, means that some images will have keypoints that are outside the field of view.
 - The lighting of the scene is varied in position, intensity, and color.
-- Variation in scene background.
-We randomly choose a pattern or an image from the COCO dataset (Lin et al.).
+- The scene background is randomly chosen to be a pattern or an image from the COCO dataset (Lin et al.).
 - Addition of distractor objects from the YCB dataset (Calli et al.).
 - The color of the robot mesh was randomly chosen.